isomerpages/mol-services/_government-services/buying-a-hdb/03-move-in.md

 ---
-title: Moving In
+title: Moving In Checklist
 permalink: /government-services/buying-a-hdb/move-in/
-breadcrumb:
-third_nav_title: Move into my HDB home
+third_nav_title: Move into my new HDB home
 ---

-## Prepare to move in
+## Moving In Checklist

 #### Update your residential address